LocalMicro/GCData/README.md

   -- a CODEBOOK.md "that describes the variables, data, and any transformations
      or work that you performed to clean up the data."

-The instructions for the R code have 5 points:
+The instructions for the R code have 5 steps:
 1. Merge the HAR training and test datasets into one dataset
 2. Make a subset of only Mean and Standard Deviation measurements
 3. Name the activities performed by each volunteer using text (walking, sitting, etc.) instead of numerals